The History of Sound: Release

 In June 2024, it was reported the film would not be ready in time for the autumn festivals due to its score and sound production, and would instead aim for a 2025 Cannes Film Festival debut.
 In February 2025, Mubi and Focus Features/Universal Pictures International acquired North American and international distribution rights respectively.
 In April 2025, it was announced that the film would have its world premiere in competition at the Cannes Film Festival on 21 May 2025.
 The film was released in the United States on September 12, 2025.
+It had a targeted, limited theatrical run in select theatres as it was a specialty, prestige indie release by distributor Mubi.
 The film premiered in Canada on September 18, 2025, at Innis College.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 Davide Abbatescianni of Cineuropa described it as "a heartfelt, occasionally flawed, but ultimately moving film that navigates themes of intimacy, remembrance and cultural preservation through a uniquely melodic lens."
 Pavel Snapkou from Showbiz by PS wrote that the film may not appeal to everyone, but that "if you stay with it and let it unfold, the emotional undertow eventually hits hard."

-On the German Arthaus portal Programmkino.de, Dieter Oßwald praises the striking attention to detail in the set design and costumes.
+On the German portal Programmkino.de, Dieter Oßwald praises the striking attention to detail in the set design and costumes.
 The camera truly celebrates these authentic tableaux, capturing them in atmospherically powerful images.
 The film is also convincing in terms of acting.
-Irish actor Paul Mescal, often touted as the successor to 007, plays the sensitive hero as convincingly as he did in his Oscar-nominated performance in “Aftersun” following his appearance in “Gladiator.”
+Irish actor Paul Mescal, often touted as the successor to 007, plays the sensitive hero as convincingly as he did in his Oscar-nominated performance in Aftersun following his appearance in Gladiator.
 Josh O'Connor, who is considered one of the best British actors of his generation for good reason, is similarly convincing and has a strong screen presence.